T3Marius/Jailbreak/README.md

 ## Modules (how they work)

-Modules are designed to be small, focused features that subscribe to core events and use the core API to modify behavior.
-Two example modules in this project are:
+Modules are small, focused features that subscribe to core events and use the core API to change gameplay.
+Two examples in this project are described below — updated to reflect exact behavior:

 - LastRequests
-  - Purpose: allow wardens to assign a limited number of "last requests" to prisoners at the start of the round.
-  - How it works: hooks round-start events, selects eligible prisoners, and presents an in-game menu or message.
-The module uses the JBPlayer API to read/set role properties and to print messages to players.
+  - Purpose: available to the last prisoner in a round.
+The last prisoner uses the `!lr` (or configured `css_` command) to open a Last Request menu and select a request.
+  - How it works: Last Request menu entries are provided by LastRequest modules.
+When the single remaining prisoner runs the command (typically `!lr`), the menu is shown and the prisoner chooses one of the available requests supplied by the active LastRequest modules.

 - SpecialDays
-  - Purpose: introduce temporary, time-based modifiers or rule changes (example: DoublePointsDay, NoWeaponsDay, FreeFoodDay).
+  - Purpose: temporary, round-based modifiers selected by the Warden (examples: TeleportDay, Knife Fight).
-  - How it works: configured in the module's config (or main config), the module registers a schedule or flag and listens for round start events to apply effects.
-Effects are applied by calling API methods on the core (e.g., ModifySpawn, ChangeRoleModel, BroadcastAnnouncement).

-General module behavior:

-- Register: a module registers event handlers during plugin initialization.
-- Hook: modules listen to core events (round start, player spawn, player death, team change, menu interactions, etc.).
-- Act: modules use core API functions to read or change gameplay state.
-- Unregister/Cleanup: modules should remove handlers when unloaded.
+  - How it works: only a Warden can pick a Special Day from the Warden menu.
+Selection is subject to a cooldown measured in rounds (the cooldown value is configurable in the main config; the default is 3 rounds).
+When the Warden selects a Special Day, it is scheduled to start on the next round.

 ## API highlights